t-hillsd/musicAggregator/README.md

 4. Create a config file based on the example in the project root folder at `instance/config.json`
 5. From the project root, run `poetry run python -m musicAggregator`.

+## Limitations

+All the bot's submissions will end up in spam if the bot is a low karma account.
+They can be manually approved by a moderator.

 ## Example config

 ```json